top of page

 Do I need to cook elderberries?
 Yes.
 Raw berries can upset the stomach.

 Is wild garlic safe?
 Yes, if identified correctly.
-But beware lookalikes.
+But beware of lookalikes.

 Should beginners eat wild mushrooms?
 No. Only with expert tuition.